-Unlike in the past, marketers today have infinitely more data to base decisions on.
-You no longer have to guess at what your customers like anymore, you can have your guesses validated by the customer themselves.
-In such an environment, it’s crucial to get competitive about your customer experience and relationships.
-By catering to your customers on a close and personal level, you can drive more sales and increase customer lifespans with your business.
-Customer relationships aren’t just about the sale anymore, they are lifetime value for your brand.
+Marketers today have so much more data to base their decisions on.
+Guessing at your customers preferences is no-longer necessary, you can have data validated by the customers themselves instead.
+In such an environment, customer experience has become ultra-competitive.
+Only by dealing with your customers on a truly personal level can you drive further sales and increase customer lifespans with your business.
+Customer relationships aren’t just transactional anymore, they are about the lifetime value for your brand.

-To inspire your customer relationship optimization, this post explores good examples of customer experiences and what you can learn from them.
+To inspire your customer relationship optimization, this post explores some ways of approaching customer experience and what you can learn from them.

 Why you should care about customer relationship optimization

-Essentially, customer relationship optimization is about setting the right activities, strategies, and technologies used by your company to interact with existing and potential customers.
-So, why should you bother doing this?
+Essentially, customer relationship optimization is about setting the right strategy and technology for your company to create the best possible interactions with existing and potential customers.
+Getting it right is central to running a functioning business.

 Happy customers are loyal and vocal

 These three elements, in turn, directly affect your revenue.
-If customers are loyal, their lifetime value increases, and they’re also more likely to recommend new customers who are similarly likely to enjoy your products or services.
-In fact, Airbnb boasts earning 25% new bookings solely through their referral program.
-This set of outcomes ensures a domino effect that begins with you optimizing customer relationships.
+If customers are loyal, their lifetime value increases, and they’re also more likely to recommend you to potential new customers.
+In fact, Airbnb talks of earning 25% new bookings solely through their referral program.

 Happy customers make repeat purchases

-When tracking customer experience, it’s important to go beyond basic customer info and events.
-You need to have a view of your failed deals and why they closed out.
-This could be critical in expanding your community of happy customers.
-By extending this margin of happy customers, you inherently extend the ability to beget more business.
+When tracking your customer experience, go beyond the basics.
+Create a view of your failed deals and the reasons for them.
+This could be critical in expanding your community of happy customers, and in turn creating more business.
+CRMs give you the platform needed to do this.

 Customer experience managers around the world understand the importance of focusing on customer relationship optimization.
-CRM sales totalled $26.3 billion in sales as early as 2015.
+CRM sales totalled $26.3 billion in 2015.
 Since then, investment in customer relationship management has only increased.

 1. Seeking and monitoring feedback